PrysmianGroup/.github/profile/README.md

  `[Location]\_[Project](\_ArchiveMMYYYY)`

- Archive Year is optional, but is provided as a means to archive old repositories no longer receiving updates, but are related newer repos.

 Examples of similar repos that vary by location:

  ```
 Claremont_Wareflow